Training

 Lead in Construction

-*Pre-requisite/class pairing: All participants are required to be enrolled in the University's Respiratory Protection Program
+*Pre-requisite/class pairing: All participants are required to be enrolled in the UVA Facilities Management's Respiratory Protection Program

 All employees who completed the Lead in Construction course are required to complete this online refresher course; and will receive a brief overview of all components covered in the initial Lead in Construction training.